2023 Cotton Bowl Classic (January): USC Trojans

 USC compiled an 11–1 record during the regular season (8–1 in conference).
 Their only loss was to Utah in mid-October.
 In addition to Utah, USC faced ranked teams UCLA and Notre Dame, defeating the latter two.
 The Trojans qualified for the Pac-12 Championship Game, where they lost to Utah in a rematch.
 USC entered the Cotton Bowl with an overall 11–2 record.

 Game summary

-USC had leads of 14–0 and 28–14 in the first half, and kicked a field goal with just 4:30 left in the game to take a 45–30 lead.
+USC had a lead of 14–0 that quickly evaporated, but led 28–14 at halftime.
+The game tightened again in the second half but USC kicked a field goal with just 4:30 left in the game to extend their lead to 45–30.
 Tulane responded by taking just 23 seconds to cut the lead to 45–37, and then registered a safety with 3:20 left to cut the lead to 45–39.
 Tulane then converted a pair of fourth downs on a 12-play, 66-yard drive, scoring the winning touchdown with just 9 seconds left in the game.
+With 4:30 remaining in the game and a 15-point lead, USC's win probability stood at 99.8%.

 With the win, Tulane finished their season with an overall 12–2 record, a 10-win improvement over their prior season—the biggest single-season improvement in NCAA football history.